19 Weeks Pregnant

 19 Weeks Pregnant : What to Expect

-The 19th week of pregnancy is a very important week for both mom and baby.
-There are many specific and critical changes happening within both systems.
-As the middle of the pregnancy term approaches, women 19 weeks pregnant are probably feeling more comfortable with their pregnancy, symptoms, and the changes in their body.
+The nineteenth week of pregnancy is a very important week for both Mom and baby.
+There are many critical changes happening within both systems.
+As the middle of the pregnancy term approaches, Mom is probably feeling more comfortable with her pregnancy and the changes in her body.

 Symptoms and Body Changes at 19 Weeks

-As you go through your 19th week of pregnancy, you might notice more changes on the exterior part of your body.
-Dry, flaky skin may form as your metabolism rate and blood volume increase.
-Your need for fluids and your sensitivity to heat will increase, so it’s important that you continue to provide your body with plenty of hydrating fluids such as water.
-Stay away from caffeine substances as much as possible.
-Caffeine raises blood pressure and increases heart rate, which adds to your body’s sensitivity at this time.
-It may also affect the baby.
-High blood pressure is one of the signs of pregnancy induced hypertension which should definitely be watched out for.
+As you go through your nineteenth week of pregnancy, you may notice more changes on the exterior of your body.
+Dry, flaky skin may form as your metabolism and blood volume increase.
+Your tendency to dehydrate and your sensitivity to heat will increase, so it’s important that you continue to provide your body with plenty of fluids; water is best.
+Stay away from caffeine as much as possible.
+Caffeine raises blood pressure and increases your heart rate, and it may also affect the baby.
 Sodas, fruit juices, and sugary beverages may be dehydrating rather than hydrating.
 Avoid artificial sweeteners too.
 Try to keep your skin lubricated with lotion as much as possible.
-This can help to prevent and avoid skin problems.
-Cocoa butter is good for stretch marks, and a good pregnancy diet can help to reduce problems with skin as well.
+This can help to prevent skin problems.
+Cocoa butter is good for preventing stretch marks, and a good pregnancy diet can help to reduce problems with skin as well.

 Pregnancy Week 19 Tips

 The middle of the pregnancy term is approaching, and your baby’s ears and hearing are much more developed.
 It’s important to try to keep yourself in calm, quiet situations, as loud noises can upset your unborn baby.
 This is also a great time for your partner and other family members to start talking to the baby.
 Get the baby familiar with their voices, as well as yours.
-Many people like to play soothing music (such as instrumental, jazz, or classical) to help keep their baby calm and happy.
-Also to combat dry, itchy skin definitely use moisturizing skin care products frequently.
+Many people like to play soothing music (such as jazz or classical) to keep their baby calm and happy.
 Next is pregnancy at 20 weeks.